Password hashing

 The parallelism is always 1 for deriving keys/hashes in libsodium.
 However, hashes with a parallelism greater than 1 can be verified.

 Libsodium also supports Argon2i, which is more side-channel resistant but less GPU resistant.
-However, Geralt only supports Argon2id because it is the mandatory and recommended variant in the RFC.
+However, Geralt only supports Argon2id because it is the mandatory and recommended variant in the RFC plus there are attacks against Argon2i.

 Last updated